ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Be sure to select VPC infrastructure from the Menu icon.
 {: tip}

 2. Click **New instance** and enter the information in Table 1.
+3. If necessary, click the *Switch to Gen 2 compute* link in the top banner to ensure you are creating generation 2 resources.
-3. Click **Create virtual server instance** when you are ready to provision.
+4. Click **Create virtual server instance** when you are ready to provision.

 | Field | Value |
 |-------|-------|